7 On Page SEO Tips to Implement Right Now

 • Quora (or even Yahoo Answers)

-• LinkedIn (even their SlideShare platform)
+• LinkedIn (or even their SlideShare platform)